KuchiDurgesh/IosConversionAppDesign/README.md

 Mass | Pounds to Kilograms | 1 Pound = 0.453592 Kgs
 Mass | Ounce to Grams | 1 Ounce = 28.3495 Grams
 Mass | Grams to Ounce | 1 Gram = 0.035274 Ounces

+# specifications:

+1) Develop a tabbar application where each conversion type (for example Length, Liquid etc) is on its own tab
+2) When a tab is selected, your app must show all available conversion options for that type (for example, in case of Length tab, conversion options are Kilometers to Miles, Miles to Kilometers etc) in a table view, and must use navigation interface to transition from table view to actual conversion view.
+3) The conversion view should provide a text field where the user can type the value of required conversion and a button to perform the conversion and show the output in a label.